peterwittek/ncpol2sdpa/doc/source/tutorial.rst

     n_vars = 2 # Number of variables
     level = 2  # Requested level of relaxation
-    x = generate_variables(n_vars, commutative=True, name='x')
+    x = generate_variables('x', n_vars)

-Above we must declare the variables as commutative.
-By default, the generated variables are noncommutative and non-Hermitian.
+By default, the generated variables are commutative.
+Alternatively, you can use standard SymPy symbols, but it is worth declaring them as real.
 With these variables, we can define the objective and the inequality constraint.

 ::